JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 The most popular notebook tool is Jupyter ("Julia, Python, R").
 It is widely used and fits in well with exploratory data analysis or other interactive workflows.
 It can be installed by adding the [`IJulia.jl`](https://github.com/JuliaLang/IJulia.jl) package.

 [`Pluto.jl`](https://plutojl.org/) is a newer tool, which adds reactivity and interactivity.
 It is also more amenable to version control than Jupyter notebooks are.
 Pluto is unique to Julia because of the language's ability to introspect and analyze dependencies in its own code.
+A wonderful feature of Pluto is also baked in package/environment management, meaning a Pluto notebook has the option to contain everything needed to reproduce results (as long as Julia and Pluto are installed).

 ## A Whirlwind Tour of General-Purpose Packages

-The Julia ecosystem favors composability and interoperability as an emergent aspect, enabled by multiple dispatch.
+The Julia ecosystem favors composability and interoperability as an emergent aspect, enabled by Multiple Dispatch.
 In other words, because it's really easy to specialize functionality based on the type of data you are working with, there's much less need to bundle a lot of features within a single package.

 As you'll see, Julia packages tend to be less vertically integrated because its easier to pass data around.
 Counterexamples of this in Python and R:

-- "numpy" compatible packages that are designed to work with the subset of numerically fast libraries in Python
+- NumPy compatible packages that are designed to work with the subset of numerically fast libraries in Python
 - special functions in Pandas to read CSV, JSON, database connections, etc.
-- The "tidyverse" in R has a tightly coupled set of packages that works well together but has limitations with some other R packages
+- The Tidyverse in R has a tightly coupled set of packages that works well together but has limitations with some other R packages

 Julia is not perfect in this regard, but it's neat to see how frequently things *just work*.
 It's not magic, but because of Julia features outside the scope of this article it's easy for package developers (and you!) to do this.